 Flicking tiny balls of paper: Take time to notice how it feels flicking each finger with your thumb.
 Then do the same as above but pressing each fingertip with your thumb.
 Notice how your fingers and thumb feel after you do this – are there any sensations?

-Taking off your jumper: Have your hands crossed over at bottom of your imaginary jumper and slowly lift it up and over your head, place it on the floor and then slowly put it back on again.
+Taking off your jumper: Have your hands crossed over at the bottom of your imaginary jumper and slowly lift it up and over your head, then place it on the floor and slowly put it back on again.
 Notice what body parts and muscles you use to do this.

 Painting the rainbow: Imagine you have a pot of rainbow paint.
 Starting on the floor on one side, paint a huge rainbow with both hands going from one side, up and over your head and down to the floor.
 Then go back the other way, really stretching and making your rainbow as big as possible.

-Bowl of spaghetti: Image you’re holding a bowl of spaghetti in front of you.
-Reach forward and pick it up with one hand, passing it around your body to reach the other hand behind you, bringing it back to the front of you and placing it back down on the table – all the time making sure not to spill any.
+Bowl of spaghetti: Imagine you’re holding a bowl of spaghetti in front of you.
+Reach forward and pick it up with one hand, passing it around your body to reach the other hand behind you, bringing it back to the front of you and placing it back down on the table – all the time being sure not to spill any.

 Chocolate button meditation (3-4 minutes)

-Leader of the exercise to read out the following passage to people with a packet of chocolate buttons – remember to pause throughout to allow everyone to really experience it.
+The leader of the exercise should read out the following passage to people who each have a packet of chocolate buttons – remember to pause throughout to allow everyone to really experience it.

 Draw a tree on a big piece of paper and hang this somewhere you will see it regularly.
 Cut out leaves for the tree.
 Think of one thing right now that makes you happy, that you love perhaps, or that you are grateful for.
 Write this on a leaf and stick it to the tree.
 Try and do this at least once a day.